 PAWS is the student information system used by UWM students and staff for capturing the current state of all academic – course enrollments, program/plan/advisor assignments, degree processing, among many others.
 It is the system of record for UWM student data, and the primary source of data for the majority of campus reports and dashboards.

-All campus employees will have some level of access to PAWS, but additional PAWS access is managed by the Registrar’s Office (RO) and technical support is provided by UITS.
 Requests for role-specific administrative access for additional functionality (such as grade roster access or student advisor functionality) can be submitted through the DAR form.
-Please see the RO’s PAWS Administrative Access page for more information.
+Please see the PAWS Administrative Access page for more information.

 OBIEE